fjmunozb/EQ_Precursors/README.md

 # EQ_Precursors
-Python codes to calculate dv/v using the stretching method.
+Python codes to calculate dv/v and waveform coherence using the stretching method.

-This repository contains the python codes to reproduce the results of the paper "Days before the strike: precursory waveform decoherence1 preceding major strike-slip earthquakes"
+This repository contains the python codes to reproduce the results of the paper "Days before the strike: precursory waveform decoherence precedes major strike-slip earthquakes"

 Instructions
 Install the noisepy enviroment using environment_noisepy.yml Copy and paste the functions stacking_module.py and dvv_module.py by Jiang and Denolle 2020.
-Run the jupyther notebooks
+Run the jupyther notebooks.

+Find also a MSNoise python envionment (MSNoise.yml) to use the MSNoise database and STACKS.